jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The giant red star Betelgeuse has a diameter larger than that of the Earth's orbit around the sun.
+⚡<!-- FUNFACT --> Fun fact: More Monopoly money is printed in a year, than real money throughout the world.

 </div>